joycejoyce/100-days-of-code/log.md

 **Today's Progress:** Learning how to use TDD in developing GUI components.

 **Thoughts:** I need at least one day to research for using TDD in developing GUI components.

+### Day 37: May 12, 2020

+**Today's Progress:** Completed the "view" part of "add an attribute" button.

+**Thoughts:** 1) There are many details that I didn't think of when designing.
+2) TDD is really important and useful!